-Both of these spiders have venom that can cause significant damage to humans and even possibly be fatal.
+Both of these spiders have poisonous venom that can cause significant damage to humans.
+Their bite can even be fatal.
 Squishing tiny spiders often found inside is easy, but if you see a black widow or brown recluse in your home, call in professional help right away.
-You don’t want to risk getting bitten and potentially having to deal with the serious health ramifications that come with it.
+You don’t want to risk getting bitten and potentially having to deal with the resulting health ramifications.

-While not every kissing bug bite is harmful, they have the ability to transmit parasites that can cause illnesses such as Chagas disease.
-They also can cause severe swelling and are usually very painful.
+While not every kissing bug bite is harmful, they have the ability to transmit parasites that can cause illness such as Chagas disease.
+Their bite can cause severe swelling and is usually very painful.
 If you find kissing bugs hiding in the cracks of your home or business, seek expert help right away.
 It could be the difference in stopping a full-scale infestation.

 Contrary to one of the most popular bedbug myths, they aren’t only attracted to your mattress.
 They also can hide under wallpaper, inside books and boxes, and more places around your home or office.
-They don’t typically spread disease, but their bites are seriously itchy and can cause skin infections.
+They’re not a risk to spread disease, but their bites are seriously itchy and can cause skin infection.
 They’re also very hard to get rid of on your own, as they reproduce very quickly and can burrow away deep out of sight.
 If you discover signs of a potential bed bug infestation, don’t hesitate to call in professional assistance.